stephensong/AssemblyScript/tests/README.md

 Note that test samples are reduced to just the relevant parts starting at the first `(export ...)` section.

 Additional compiler options can be specified per test case on the respective .ts-file's first line as a JSON object starting with a `//!` comment.
-For example, where malloc is not required specifying `//! { "memoryModel": "bare" }` if it is not used at all or `//! { "memoryModel": "importmalloc" }` if malloc isn't specifically tested is recommended.
+For example, if the runtime is not required, specify `//! { "noRuntime": true }`.

 Interop
 -------